gfena/AncestryLength/README.md

 # AncestryTrack

-The **AncestryTrack** program measures the length of local ancestry tracts obtained from Local Ancestry Inference (LAI).
-The AncestryTrack program can analyse data sets with thousands of samples and multiple ancestries, iterating by chromosome.
+**AncestryTrack** is a script that measures the length of local ancestry tracts obtained from Local Ancestry Inference (LAI).
+AncestryTrack can analyse data sets with thousands of samples and multiple ancestries, iterating by chromosome.
 It can be used for any model of LAI analysis, starting from the 2-way admixture model up to any number.

 If you use **AncestryTrack** in a published analysis, please report the program version printed in the first line of the output log file and please cite the article that describes the AncestryTrack method: